Juris Doctor (J.D.) Degree Program

 - Practical Skills Elective (6 units)

-Fourth year students take one of the following four elective courses: Legal Document Drafting, Legal Practice, Professional Skills, or Trial and Appellate Advocacy.
+Fourth year students take one of the following three elective courses: Legal Document Drafting, Legal Practice, or Professional Skills.

 - Wills, Trusts, and Estates (6 units)